 Experts have debated this topic and, ultimately, more research is needed, but, it seems as though moderation is the key.
 People who ate red or processed meat four or more times weekly had a 20 percent higher risk of colon cancer than those who ate it less than twice a week in an April 2019 study in the International Journal of Epidemiology.

 For each daily 25-gram serving of processed meat, equal to about a slice of ham, colon cancer risk increased by 19 percent.
 For each daily 50-gram serving of red meat, about the size of a hot dog, colon cancer risk increased by 18 percent.

-Red meat is also linked with high cholesterol, which in turn can raise your risk for strokes and heart attacks, per the Cleveland Clinic.
+Red meat is also linked with high cholesterol, which in turn can raise your risk for strokes, heart disease and heart attacks, per the Cleveland Clinic.

 Try to limit your red meat to just one to two servings per week — which is 6 ounces or less.
 If you have heart disease or high cholesterol, should limit it to 3 ounces or less per week.
 The healthiest types of red meat are lean types of pork, steak and ground meat.